Session recordings show you the users’ interactions with your product as they happen.

 Userpilot is much more than a session replay tool.

-It offers advanced product analytics features like funnel analysis and heatmaps, as well as in-app feedback capabilities so that you can get a complete picture of user engagement with your product.
+It offers advanced product analytics features like funnel and path analysis, as well as in-app feedback capabilities, so that you can get a complete picture of user engagement with your product.
 You can also act on the insights by creating in-app flows and messages.

 If you’d like to learn more about session recordings in Userpilot, book the demo!